An Official Pennsylvania Government Website

 October 23, 2025 - Airville, PA

-Department of Conservation and Natural Resources (DCNR) Secretary Cindy Adams Dunn will join Alliance for the Chesapeake Bay CEO Kate Fritz and local stakeholders to plant 700 trees along a stream at a dairy farm in York County - part of a $130,000 investment to improve local water quality and protect the Chesapeake Bay.
+Pennsylvania Department of Conservation and Natural Resources (DCNR) Secretary Cindy Adams Dunn joined Alliance for the Chesapeake Bay CEO Kate Fritz and local stakeholders to help plant trees along a dairy farm in the Muddy Creek watershed - a key tributary of the Susquehanna River, which flows into the Chesapeake Bay.

 DCNR Secretary Cindy Adams Dunn